You may recognise Nick from our new Award Journey Video:

 Nick’s Award Journey

-“I know it sounds corny but the Duke of Edinburgh is the ultimate personal development program”
+“I know it sounds corny but the Duke of Ed is the ultimate personal development program”

 With three businesses, one blog and YouTube channel, live TV appearances on national media and tens of thousands made every month in affiliate marketing all while being 19 Nicholas G Muscat is without a doubt a successful person.
 But after having achieved that kind of success it can be very easy to make snap judgements about who he is and how he achieved it.